gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

-## Vuex
+# Vuex
 To manage the state of an application you may use [Vuex][vuex-docs].

 _Note:_ All of the below is explained in more detail in the official [Vuex documentation][vuex-docs].

-### Separation of concerns
+## Separation of concerns
 Vuex is composed of State, Getters, Mutations, Actions and Modules.

 When a user clicks on an action, we need to `dispatch` it.
 This action will `commit` a mutation that will change the state.
 _Note:_ The action itself will not update the state, only a mutation should update the state.

-#### File structure
+## File structure
-When using Vuex at GitLab, separate this concerns into different files to improve readability.
-If you can, separate the Mutation Types as well:
+When using Vuex at GitLab, separate this concerns into different files to improve readability:

 ```
 └── store